Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Summary and Conclusions

 \section{Summary and Conclusions}

 The PCA eigenvector analysis provides a compact view of how competing fluctuation channels reorganize with increasing $U$ and $V$.
 We now discuss the broader implications of these trends in relation to correlated electron physics.
 In summary, we have applied PCA to exact-diagonalization data of quarter-filled Hubbard clusters, identifying the dominant fluctuation channels and their real-space form factors.
-While these models have been extensively explored through analytical and numerical techniques, our approach combines exact cluster spectra with \emph{principal component analysis} (PCA) of correlation matrices, providing a compact, data-driven framework for identifying dominant fluctuation channels and crossover behavior without imposing predefined order parameters.
+While these models have been extensively explored through analytical and numerical techniques, our approach combines exact cluster spectra with \emph{principal component analysis} (PCA) of correlation matrices, providing a compact, model-agnostic framework for identifying dominant fluctuation channels and crossover behavior without imposing predefined order parameters.

 For the simple Hubbard model ($V=0$), increasing on-site repulsion $U$ drives a smooth crossover from a delocalized metallic-like regime to a spin-correlated Mott-like state.
-The PCA analysis quantitatively visualizes this transition: the leading variance shifts from charge to spin sectors, and the clustering patterns in the principal-component space evolve from diffuse charge-dominated clouds to compact spin-correlated structures.
+The PCA analysis quantitatively visualizes this crossover: the leading variance shifts from charge to spin sectors, and the clustering patterns in the principal-component space evolve from diffuse charge-dominated clouds to compact spin-correlated structures.
 These features provide an unbiased statistical fingerprint of local-moment formation and the onset of short-range antiferromagnetic correlations, consistent with the evolution of the structure factors $S_D(\pi,\pi)$ and $S_L(\pi,\pi)$.
+These conclusions are further examined by a finite-size scaling analysis (Appendix \ref{FSS}), which confirms that the observed gap suppression and crossover features are smooth finite-size effects.

 Introducing the nearest-neighbor repulsion $V$ enriches the correlation landscape.
 At intermediate coupling ($U=4$), the system exhibits a delicate balance between local-moment formation and charge modulation.
-With increasing $V$, the charge structure factor $S_D(\pi,\pi)$ grows rapidly, and PCA reveals a progressive condensation of variance into a single dominant charge mode, signifying the emergence of charge-density-wave (CDW) ordering.
+With increasing $V$, the charge structure factor $S_D(\pi,\pi)$ grows rapidly, and PCA reveals a progressive condensation of variance into a single dominant principal component, signifying the emergence of charge-density-wave (CDW) ordering.
 Spin correlations weaken, while local-singlet pairing shows a mild enhancement at moderate $V$ followed by suppression at larger $V$, indicating a transient coexistence regime of fluctuating pairing and charge order in small clusters.

 In the strong-coupling regime ($U=10$), the interplay between $U$ and $V$ yields a hierarchy of correlation scales.
 Double occupancy becomes strongly suppressed and local moments saturate, while the nearest-neighbor repulsion reorganizes charge degrees of freedom into a robust CDW pattern.
 The PCA results capture this transformation in a single glance: the leading eigenvalue $\tilde{\lambda}_1$ in the charge sector rises sharply to unity as $V$ increases, while the spin and pairing spectra fragment into weak, multi-component fluctuations.
 The dimensional reduction of the variance spectrum thus acts as a quantitative marker of emergent charge order and suppressed magnetic coherence.
 Compared with the $U=4$ case, the crossover to charge-dominated behavior occurs at a smaller $V/U$ ratio, underscoring the enhanced localization at large $U$.